microsoft/botframework-cli/packages/orchestrator/README.md

                                   can save the utterance labels into a snapshot (.blu) file.
   -m, --model=model               Directory or a config file hosting Orchestrator base model files.
   -o, --out=out                   Directory where analysis and output files will be placed.
-  --fullEmbeddings                                Optional flag to run on full embeddings instead of compact embeddings.
+  --fullEmbeddings                                Optional flag to run on full embeddings instead
+                                                  of compact embeddings.
-  --obfuscate                                     Optional flag to obfuscate labels and utterances in evaluation reports or not.
+  --obfuscate                                     Optional flag to obfuscate labels and utterances
+                                                  in evaluation reports or not.
-  -a, --ambiguousclosenessthreshold=threshold     Optional ambiguous analysis threshold.
+  -a, --ambiguousClosenessThreshold=threshold     Optional ambiguous analysis threshold.
 Default to 0.2.
-  -l, --lowconfidencescorethreshold=threshold     Optional low confidence analysis threshold.
+  -l, --lowConfidenceScoreThreshold=threshold     Optional low confidence analysis threshold.
 Default to 0.5.
-  -p, --multilabelpredictionthreshold=threshold   Optional plural/multi-label prediction threshold, default to 1,
+  -p, --multiLabelPredictionThreshold=threshold   Optional numeral/plural/multi-label prediction threshold,
+      default to 1.
+For the default, only labels shared the same max scores are adopted as prediction.
+If the threshold is lower than 1, the any labels with a prediction score higher will be adoopted as prediction.
-            i.e., only max-score intents are predicted -u, --unknownlabelpredictionthreshold=threshold Optional unknown label threshold, default to 0.3.
+  -u, --unknownLabelPredictionThreshold=threshold Optional unknown label threshold, default to 0.3.

 DESCRIPTION